kemitchell/writing.kemitchell.com/_posts/2015-08-15-index-card-contracts.md

 ### Verification

-If an attorney received a draft from opposing counsel that purports to be a standard form whose lottery number she knows, she can verify that claim very quickly using the library.
-She submits the draft to the library.
-If the form is already in the library, it won't gain any new information, but it will produce a receipt.
-The lottery number on that receipt is easier to compare to that of the known-standard form than the entire texts of the draft and the standard.
+If an attorney received a draft from opposing counsel that purports to be a standard form whose lottery number she knows, she can verify that claim very quickly by submitting the draft to the library.
+If the form is known to the library, it gains no new content, but will produce the correct receipt.
+It's easier to compare the lottery number on that receipt to to the lottery number of the standard than to check their content, word by word.

 ### Indices

 In addition to reference by lottery number, our conventions for marking up form contracts make it possible to index in other useful ways.
-Assistants can recognize the various markings for definitions, term uses, cross-references, headings, etc. Without a clue what they mean, assistants could review cards on their way into the cabinets and dividers in separate catalogs for each such annotation, followed by cards bearing the lottery numbers of main-catalog cards on which they appear.
+Assistants can recognize the various markings for definitions, term uses, cross-references, headings, etc. Without a clue what they mean, assistants could review cards on their way into the cabinets and create dividers in a separate catalogs for each defined term, heading, or fill-in-the-blank followed by cards bearing the lottery numbers of contract-language cards that contain corresponding annotations.

 For instance, assistants might create indices of definitions.
-Patrons might submit a term like "Intellectual Property", which assistants match against a file in the "definitions" catalog that contains a card bearing the lottery number of each form that defines that term.
-Similar service is possible for, say, every cross-reference to a provision entitled "Confidentiality".
-With a bit of extra legwork, "every form entitled 'Stock Purchase Agreement' containing a form entitled 'Noncompetition'" or even "every definition of 'Material Adverse Change' in a form entitled 'Merger Agreement'" can be reduced to rote indexing and retrieval procedures.
+Patrons could then request all definitions of a term like "Intellectual Property", yielding a list of lottery numbers the attorney might then request.
+The same procedures could identify, say, every cross-reference to a provision entitled "Confidentiality".
+With a bit of extra legwork, rote procedures might also produce "every form entitled 'Stock Purchase Agreement' containing a form entitled 'Noncompetition'" or even "every definition of 'Material Adverse Change' in a form entitled 'Merger Agreement'".

-There's nothing to prevent assistants from storing other information indexed to lottery number, either.
-The library might permit patrons to submit annotations by lottery number, which are included with any response requiring reference to the corresponding provision index card.
+There's nothing to prevent assistants from storing noncontract information indexed by lottery number, too.
+The library might permit patrons to submit annotations by lottery number, and include these with a copy of any contract containing the annotated provision.
 The same could be done with court decisions, or to cross-reference public filings.

 ### Drafting

 The same processes used to index a library can assist an attorney preparing and reviewing agreements.

 Imagine an attorney revising a large but structurally sound credit agreement who is unhappy with its governing law provision.
-They send out for governing law provisions in the public library, and select one they like.
-They construct a new form, swapping in the new provision.
+They send out for governing law provisions in the public library, and find one they like better.
+They construct a new form, swapping in the new provision for the old.

-Assistants run the same old indexing procedures, starting over from scratch for this agreement.
-Another assistant then makes a list of all the definitions in the agreement, and all the defined terms used.
+Assistants run the same indexing procedures, but starting from scratch.
 If a term appears in the definitions index, but not the used terms index, the new provision defines an extra term.
-If a term appears in the used terms index but not in the definitions index, the new provision uses a term that isn't defined elsewhere in the agreement.
+If a term appears in the used terms index but not in the definitions index, the new provision uses a term that isn't defined.
 And so on for references and fill-in-the-blanks.
-Rote procedures can even be developed to indicate where in the contract such problems arise.
+Rote procedures can show exactly where in the contract such problems arise.

 ## Common Form